Friedelite Value, Price, and Jewelry Information

 Other notable sources of this mineral include the following:

 - Austria; Adervielle, France; Kazahkstan; Orebro, Sweden.

 Translucent stones can normally range up to 1 to 5 carats in size.
-Cabochons can be cut to about 30 x 40 mm.
-Larger stones lose any transparency.
+Although cabochons can be cut to about 30 x 40 mm, larger stones lose any transparency.

 You're more likely to find friedelites, if at all, in mineral collections than in jewelry collections.
-These gems have significantly lower hardness (4-5) than more common jewelry stones such as quartz and topaz.
+These gems have significantly lower hardness (4-5) than more common jewelry stones.
 So, store them separately from other gems to avoid contact scratches.
 Use protective settings for ring wear.
 However, necklace and earring use should pose fewer risks.
 Clean these gems only with a soft brush, mild detergent, and warm water.
 Consult our gemstone jewelry cleaning guide for more recommendations.

 Joel E. Arem, Ph.D., FGA